rapolaszilionis/utility_functions/readme.md

 	SPRING (https://github.com/AllonKleinLab/SPRING).
 Some of them use the AnnData format which is the core object of scanpy (https://github.com/theislab/scanpy).

 Suggestion for how to import:
-from rz_import_statements import *
+from rz_import_statements import *.
-from rz_fig_params import *
+from rz_fig_params import *.
-import rz_functions as rz
+import rz_functions as rz.
-import rz_utility_spring as srz
+import rz_utility_spring as srz.